nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Filtering persons by attribute: `filter`

-Filters persons whose module, faculty or tags match the given filtering criteria.
+Filters persons whose module, faculty, tags or availabilities match the given filtering criteria.

-format: `filter [m/MODULE] [f/FACULTY] [t/TAG]…`
+format: `filter [m/MODULE] [f/FACULTY] [t/TAG]… [a/AVAILABILITY]…`

 * At least one of the optional fields must be provided.
-* Only module, faculty and tags can be filtered.
+* Only module, faculty, tags and availabilities can be filtered.
-* The filter is case-sensitive for modules. e.g `hsi1000` is an invalid module value
 * The filter only accepts a single module to filter from.
-* The filter only accepts valid values for faculty. e.g `school of business` is an invalid faculty value.
 * The filter only accepts a single faculty to filter from.
-* The filter is case-insensitive for tags. e.g `tUTOR` will match `tutor`
+* The filter only accepts valid values for faculty. e.g `faculty of business` is an invalid faculty value.
 * The filter accepts single or multiple tags to filter from.
+* The filter accepts single or multiple availabilities to filter from.
+* The filter only accepts whole values for the available filtering criteria. e.g `mon` does not match `mon 12:00 13:00`, `cs` does not match `CS2030S`
+* The filter is case-insensitive for the available filtering criteria. e.g `tUTOR` will match `tutor`, `cs2100` will match `CS2100`
 * Persons matching all fields will be returned (i.e. `AND` search). e.g. `filter m/CS2030S f/Computing` will return `Charlotte Oliveiro`